 - Gin of Your Choice - Check out our complete guide to gin and tonic for inspiration.

 - Orange Wedge, Rosemary Twig, and Drinking Straw for garnish if you are using a Highball Glass

 As far as cocktails go, this one's pretty simple and easy to whip together!

 Go ahead and start by filling your highball or balloon glass to the brim with ice.

 Last but not least, fill up your glass with tonic.

 Since I am using Christmas ornament-shaped glasses, I have to use a stirring glass for mixing.
-So fill up your stirring glass with cubed ice, add the gin and the cranberry juice, and fill up the stirring glass with 2 - 3 cups of tonic.
+So fill up your stirring glass with cubed ice, add the

 Once everything's been mixed well, you can pour your cocktail into two glasses.
 If using a stirring glass, strain the mix through a Hawthorn or Julep strainer to hold back the cubed ice.